pdsmart/tzpuFusionX/software/FusionX/src/z80drv/README.txt

 z80drv now supports several machines, ie. MZ-80A, MZ-700, MZ-2000, PCW-8256 with more in the pipeline.

 Please edit Makefile and set the model prior to changing the Model source.
-In theory this file will be deleted once the source is merged.
 Alternatively, isse make with the host name, ie. make MZ80A.

 The virtual device concept (ie. an MZ-700 with a tranZPUter SW card) has been incorporated as virtual hardware modules, ie. z80vhw_rfs.c which adds the RFS card to the MZ-700/MZ-80A.
 These virtual devices are built and added to the target kernel module dependent on supported